top of page

 Redesign of blockage page

 We have also added quick-access buttons so users can jump to the sections they want to see.
 We have added images to show directly what the tips are that reduce reading time.
-We have also demonstrated very clearly that one could change the language if they needed to, which was something that we noticed through our usability testing as people would not use the accessibility feature existing on the page.
+We have also demonstrated very clearly that one could change the language if they needed to, which was something that we noticed through our usability testing, as people would not use the accessibility feature existing on the page.

 Redesign of second half of the blockage page